AviatrixSystems/Docs/HowTos/general_glossary.rst

 Egress
 ^^^^^^^^^^^^^^^^^^^^^

 The exit of an entity or network boundary; outbound communication from instances in your VPC to the Internet.
-See `ingress <https://docs.aviatrix.com/HowTos/general_glossary.html#ingress>`.
+See `ingress <https://docs.aviatrix.com/HowTos/general_glossary.html#ingress>`_.

-In AWS, an egress can be centralized or distributed.
-A centralized egress ensures all traffic that is destined for a particular `IP address <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>` goes through a single VPC in which egress policy enforcement can take place before a connection is allowed to exit.
+In `AWS <https://docs.aviatrix.com/HowTos/general_glossary.html#aws-amazon-web-services>`_, an egress can be centralized or distributed.
+A centralized egress ensures all traffic that is destined for a particular `IP address <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>`_ goes through a single VPC in which egress policy enforcement can take place before a connection is allowed to exit.
 A distributed egress means there would be a gateway in every VPC, and each of those gateways needs egress control.

 EIP (Enterprise Integration Patterns OR Enterprise Information Portal)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^